 The answer?
 Make more videos, less expensively, more frequently, more targeted, and more sales-driven.

-Video Production Will Become Cheaper in 2017
+Video Production is Getting Cheaper in 2018

 My creative agency / production company Supercool Creative Agency has written and produced hundreds of online videos, from promos and trailers to explainers and web series – for brands, businesses and startups, and here’s what I’ve learned.